eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/dsl.md

 ## Overview

-The `eu.europa.ec.eudi.sdjwt.dsl` package and its sub-packages provide a type-safe, Kotlin-based DSL for creating and manipulating Selective Disclosure JWTs (SD-JWTs).
+The `eu.europa.ec.eudi.sdjwt.dsl.values` package and its sub-packages provide a type-safe, Kotlin-based DSL for creating and manipulating Selective Disclosure JWTs (SD-JWTs).
 The DSL allows developers to define complex structures with precise control over which parts are selectively disclosable, making it suitable for privacy-preserving credential systems like the European Digital Identity Wallet.

 The DSL approach makes the code more readable and maintainable compared to directly manipulating JSON or other data structures, while still providing the flexibility needed for complex credential scenarios.